The word “crucified” appears 37 times in God’s Word, all in the New Testament.

 One commentator writes:

-When we see “crucified” we see that it is usually speaking directly of the death Christ died to redeem mankind.
+When we see “crucified” we see that it is usually speaking directly of the death Christ who died to redeem mankind.
 “Crucified” is also applied to our death with Him – the daily cross.
-It is also what Christ foretold/preached before He did it and what His holy apostles preached and also what the remnant today preaches.
+It is also what Christ foretold/preached before He did it and what His holy apostles preached and also what the remnant body members today preach.

 “Crucified”